MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ni-ntddstor-ioctl_storage_manage_data_set_attributes.md

-Due to memory pool requirements by the storage driver stack, completion of the IRP containing this IOCTL must be at IRQL &lt; DISPATCH_LEVEL.
+Due to memory pool requirements by the storage driver stack, completion of the IRP containing this IOCTL must be at IRQL < DISPATCH_LEVEL.